patelom0207/earthquake-data-web-scraper/QUICKSTART.md

 ## Common Issues

 ### Backend won't start
+- Make sure you activated the virtual environment: `source venv/bin/activate`
 - Make sure you're in the `backend/app` directory
 - Check that port 8000 is not already in use
-- Verify Python 3.8+ is installed: `python --version`
+- Verify Python 3.8+ is installed: `python3 --version`

+### pip command not found or "externally-managed-environment" error
+- Use a virtual environment (see Step 1 above)
+- On macOS with Homebrew Python, you MUST use a virtual environment
+- Try `python3 -m pip` instead of just `pip`

 ### Frontend shows API errors
 - Ensure the backend is running at `http://localhost:8000`